msysbio/microbetag/docs/mgg_tutorials/mgg_totorials.md

 [Tutorial files](https://github.com/hariszaf/microbetag/tree/gh-pages/download/mgg){: .btn .btn-purple .fs-5 .mb-4 .mb-md-0 }

+{: .important-title}
+> INPUT FILES AND PARAMETERS SETTING
+>
+> Please, download the files required for the different cases and **set the parameters as shown in this tutorial**.
+> Parameters are essential especially for the online version of `microbetag` as they can lead either to non-optimal annotations or even failures of the software.
+> You may check the [FAQs](./faq.md) section for rules of thumb on how to set your parameters and you are always welcome to [join us on Matrix](https://matrix.to/#/#microbetagcommunity:matrix.org) and ask us directly.

-In this page we show how to install and use the microbetag Cytoscape app (called `MGG`) and use it with your data to get `microbetag`-annotated networks using the `micrbetagDB` and the online version of `microbetag`.
+We show how to install and use the microbetag Cytoscape app (called `MGG`) and use it with your data to get `microbetag`-annotated networks using the `micrbetagDB` and the online version of `microbetag`.
 We also highlight the `MGG` features that allow you to go through the nodes and the edges annotations returned.